Abigail Scott Duniway: Personal life

+Activism

+Angered by stories of injustice and mistreatment relayed to her by married patrons of her shop, and encouraged by Benjamin, she moved to Portland in 1871 to found The New Northwest, a weekly newspaper devoted to women's rights, including suffrage.
+She published the first issue on May 5, 1871, and continued The New Northwest for 16 years.

-Before addressing the Oregon legislature, Abigail Scott Duniway toured the Pacific Northwest in the company of the famous Susan B. Anthony, one of the leading voices in the Women's Suffrage movement.
+Duniway toured the Pacific Northwest in the company of Susan B. Anthony, one of the leading voices in the women's suffrage movement.
 In 1872 she was invited to address Oregon's legislature to put forward the case for women's suffrage.
 She was appearing on behalf of the Oregon State Woman Suffrage Association, but no one wanted to keep her company.
 Other women feared what their husbands and others might say.
-Finally she found Dr. Mary Sawtelle who agreed to also venture into this male-only preserve.
+Finally she found Mary Sawtelle who agreed to also venture into this male-only preserve.

 Duniway encountered personal setbacks such as poor health and money problems.
 Her brother Harvey W. Scott, who also edited The Oregonian and later contributed to The New Northwest, opposed woman suffrage in many editorials on the subject.
 She persisted despite political opposition in the form of local resistance, the consistent failure of women's suffrage referendums on state ballots, and divisions with Eastern suffrage organizations.
 She and her newspaper actively supported the Sole Trader Bill and the Married Women's Property Act which, when passed, gave Oregon women the right to own and control property.

 Her persistence paid off in 1912 when Oregon became the seventh state in the U.S. to pass a women's suffrage amendment.
 Governor Oswald West asked her to write and sign the equal suffrage proclamation.
 She was the first woman to register to vote in Multnomah County.

 Duniway is buried at River View Cemetery in Portland.